-- 165. Plaintiffs realleges and incorporates by reference every allegation of this Complaint as if each were set forth fully and completely herein. - 166.
-Injectafer is inherently dangerous and defective, unfit and unsafe for its intended and reasonably foreseeable uses, and does not meet or perform to the expectations of patients and their health care providers in that the side effects caused by Injectafer nullify any possible benefit. - 167.
-Here, the Injectafer injection was expected to, and did, reach its intended consumer without substantial change in the condition in which it was in when it left Defendants' possession.
+- 168. Plaintiffs realleges and incorporates by reference every allegation of this Complaint as if each were set forth fully and completely herein. - 169.
+Injectafer is inherently dangerous and defective, unfit and unsafe for its intended and reasonably foreseeable uses, and does not meet or perform to the expectations of patients and their health care providers in that the side effects caused by Injectafer nullify any possible benefit. - 170.
+Here, the Injectafer injection was expected to, and did, reach its intended consumer without substantial change in the condition in which it was in when it left Defendants' possession. - 171.
+The Injectafer administered to Plaintiff was defective in design because it failed to perform as safely as persons who ordinarily use the products would have expected at time of use. - 172.
+The Injectafer administered to Plaintiff was defective in design, in that the product's risks of harm clearly exceeded its claimed benefits. - 173.
+Plaintiff and her healthcare providers used Injectafer consistent with the instructions provided in the product labeling and in a manner that was reasonably foreseeable to the Defendants. - 174.
+As a result of the foregoing design defects, Injectafer created risks to the health and safety of its users, including Plaintiff, that were far more significant and devastating than the risks posed by other products and procedures available to treat Iron Deficiency Anemia (IDA), and which far outweigh the utility of Injectafer. - 175.
+Defendants have intentionally and recklessly designed and developed Injectafer with wanton and willful disregard for the rights and health of the Plaintiff and others, and with malice, placing their economic interests above the health and safety of the Plaintiff and others.

-- 168. The Injectafer administered to Plaintiff was defective in design because it failed to perform as safely as persons who ordinarily use the products would have expected at time of use. - 169.
-The Injectafer administered to Plaintiff was defective in design, in that the product's risks of harm clearly exceeded its claimed benefits. - 170.
-Plaintiff and her healthcare providers used Injectafer consistent with the instructions provided in the product labeling and in a manner that was reasonably foreseeable to the Defendants. - 171.
-Neither Plaintiff nor her healthcare providers could have by the exercise of reasonable care discovered the extent of Injectafer's defective condition or perceived its unreasonable dangers prior to her May 2017 injection of the drug. - 172.
-As a result of the foregoing design defects, Injectafer created risks to the health and safety of its users, including Plaintiff, that were far more significant and devastating than the risks posed by other products and procedures available to treat Iron Deficiency Anemia (IDA), and which far outweigh the utility of Injectafer. - 173.
-Defendants have intentionally and recklessly designed and developed Injectafer with wanton and willful disregard for the rights and health of the Plaintiff and others, and with malice, placing their economic interests above the health and safety of the Plaintiff and others. - 174.
-As a proximate result of the Defendants' design and development of Injectafer, Plaintiff has been injured catastrophically, and sustained severe and permanent pain, suffering, disability, and impairment, loss of enjoyment of life, loss of care, comfort, and economic damages.
+- 176. As a proximate result of the Defendants' design and development of Injectafer, Plaintiff has been injured catastrophically, and sustained severe and permanent pain, suffering, disability, and impairment, loss of enjoyment of life, loss of care, comfort, and economic damages. - 177.
+Defendants are strictly liable in tort to Plaintiff as a result of their wrongful and reckless conduct pursuant to Pennsylvania, New York, and North Carolina common and statutory law.